Contact Us for a Free Consultation (213) 542-0979

 Meanwhile, the police began a pursuit of someone who ditched their car and started running on foot.
 The person happened to run down my client's driveway and drop a gun on his way through.
 The police, of course, can pursue the person onto private property.

 They can grab the gun because the gun is evidence.
-However, what these police officers did is give up, since the guy got away, and instead searched my client's house and car.
+However, what these police officers did was give up, since the guy got away, and instead searched my client's house and car.
 They found 30 pounds of marijuana and an assault rifle.

 Motion to Suppress Evidence – Penal Code 1583.5